nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/es-mapping.md

 --}}
 ![No Existing Mapping](nx_asset://384be8a6-cf91-4cd4-b941-b598da8d8514)

-A dialog opens to define the name of the mapping and selected field is display as a reminder.
+A dialog opens to define the name of the mapping and the selected field is displayed as a reminder.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Studio/Page Providers/Create New Mapping